thisiswhale/100-days-of-code/log.md

 ### Day 18: January 25, 2018

-**Today's Progress**: Solved bugs on rendering issues from json to html DOM and refractoring.
+**Today's Progress**: Solved bugs on rendering issues from JSON to html DOM and refactoring.

 **Thoughts:** I was out the entire day and I tried to do as much with little free time within the day.
 I forgot that the fetch command is an asynchronous method that gave me return issues for my project to work.